Managing strata finances and insurance

 - Finances are usually managed by the strata committee treasurer or a strata manager.

-- A budget must be set so the owners corporation knows how much money will be needed for the year ahead, this then determines how much the levies should be.
+- A budget must be set so the owners corporation knows how much money will be needed for the year ahead, which then determines how much the levies should be.

-- The levies pay for everyday maintenance and general admin, long term upgrades, as well as insurance and worker costs.
+- Levies pay for everyday maintenance and general admin, long term upgrades, as well as insurance and worker costs.

 - You must keep records of your finances and insurance for up to seven years and present them for inspection when required.